kluless13/paper/paper.md

 ## Invasive Species Detector

 ### Abstract

 (200 words)
 (Keywords in alphabetical order)

 ### Introduction

 - Background on invasive species and their ecological impact.
+- COTS are a pest, effect of marine pests on ecosystems.
 - Highlighting COTs (Crown of Thorns starfish) in Australia and Lionfish in the USA as primary examples.
 - Objectives:
     - To evaluate different detection models for edge devices.
     - To discuss target types and recommend suitable models.

 ### Related Work

 - Overview of invasive species detection methodologies.
 - DeepPlastic: [Link](https://arxiv.org/pdf/2105.01882.pdf)
 - Marine object detection techniques.